After School Programs

-NBS’s selection of after school program series provide a way for students to actively participate in nature-based crafts, games, stories, and animal presentations.
+NBS’ after school programs provide a way for students to actively participate in nature-based crafts, games, stories, and animal presentations.
 Seeing the same students each week creates a structured environment of team building after the school day is done.
 Through our themed, age-appropriate programs, we hope to cultivate an interest in the natural world in our students.

-After School Programs are offered in weekly 1 hour sessions.
+After School Programs are offered in weekly 1-hour sessions.
 Each class can accommodate a minimum of 7 students to a maximum of 12 students, Grades K-5.
-Program sessions can be offered for 4-7 weeks, and can be taught to children of a single or two consecutive grade levels (i.e. K-1, 3-4).
+Program sessions are offered for 4-7 weeks, and can be taught to children of a single or two consecutive grade levels (i.e. K-1, 3-4).

 After School Program Themes

-The Untouchables—Get to know nature’s slimiest, scaliest, and most misunderstood creatures in this exciting program series.
-You won’t want to miss out on the fun as we meet some of NBS’ animal ambassadors and learn why each of these animals is an important part of its native ecosystem.
-Weekly themes include rats, horseshoe crabs, snakes, bats, sharks, insects, and worms.
+Amazing Adaptations—Get to know nature’s high-jumping, tree-climbing, tunnel-digging creatures in this active program series full of movement.
+You won’t want to miss out on the fun as we meet NBS’ animal ambassadors and learn why each of these animals is an important part of its native ecosystem.

 NBS Nature—Ask about a customized after school program series focused on seasonal changes, local wildlife, animal ambassador presentations, and access to your schoolyard or a local park.